What are the 5 Key Trends with Digital Transformation in The Automotive Industry?

 Digital Transformation Use Cases in The Automotive Industry

-• HR Processes - Onboarding/Offboarding; Resource Authorization; Job Application; Employee Eligibility; Training; Appraisals; Holiday Requests
+- HR Processes - Onboarding/Offboarding; Resource Authorization; Job Application; Employee Eligibility; Training; Appraisals; Holiday Requests

-• Sales Processes - Cost authorization; vehicle appraisals; online car entry/removal; stock transfer; bonus on vehicle
+- Sales Processes - Cost authorization; vehicle appraisals; online car entry/removal; stock transfer; bonus on vehicle

-• Health & Safety - Daily checks of tools; building management maintenance; wheel alignment checks; alarm & fire safety checks
+- Health & Safety - Daily checks of tools; building management maintenance; wheel alignment checks; alarm & fire safety checks

-• Service - Pre-service recall checks; WIP archiving; digitalizing job cards; customer onboarding; customer communications
+- Service - Pre-service recall checks; WIP archiving; digitalizing job cards; customer onboarding; customer communications

-• Finance - Invoicing prep; purchase ledger; resource approvals; loan audit trail
+- Finance - Invoicing prep; purchase ledger; resource approvals; loan audit trail

 Once Digitalized It’s a Smooth Ride

-For an industry that is renowned for being under digitalized once organizations take that leap of faith, there is no turning back.
+For an industry that is renowned for being digitalized once organizations take that leap of faith, there is no turning back.
 It’s almost akin to switching from a manual car to an automatic.
 Any fears/reservations about change are quickly forgotten.
-One of our clients have digitalized over 500 processes since implementing our no code process automation tool.
+One of our clients has digitalized over 500 processes since implementing our no code process automation tool.

-There has been a seismic shift productivity, employee culture and satisfaction.
+There has been a seismic shift in productivity, employee culture, and satisfaction.
 Gone are the paper and lever arch file days, and the lengthy time that it takes to unravel the history of specific processes.
 Everyone is finally singing from the same hymn sheet and the consistency across all departments in all locations is much welcomed.

-Digitalization in The Automotive Industry From a senior leadership perspective, the rewards are two-fold.
-From a business standpoint, there is the obvious win in terms of streamlined digitalized processes, and operational efficiencies which impact the bottom line.
-The intangible benefits however, are priceless – empowered employees who can confidently create their own digitalized workflows and effect change.
+The intangible benefits, however, are priceless – empowered employees who can confidently create their own digitalized workflows and effect change.
 To see employees excited and inspired about how they can make a difference across multiple departments makes a huge difference to staff morale and productivity across the entire organization.

-The agile approach of the FlowForma Process Automation (integrating forms, workflow, analytics, and document generation) no code tool means that anyone in the organization can create a digitalized workflow to enhance a process.
 There are out-of-the-box templates for common processes that help get started.
 Templates can be used like a cookie cutter and steps can be tweaked for other processes.
 This is good when trying to pilot a simple process first.
 The beauty then is as users become more familiar with and confident creating and implementing their digitalized processes, the appetite to create new workflows is almost contagious and soon there is good healthy cross-department competition.

 If you are interested in finding out more, contact our automotive process team today to schedule your no-obligation demo or start your free trial.
 We can’t wait to share some exciting customer use cases to inspire digitalization in the automotive industry.